astropi-b/astropi-b.github.io/index.md

 ## A Thought-Provoking Quote

 > "If the rate of expansion one second after the Big Bang had been smaller by even one part in a hundred thousand million million, it would have recollapsed before it reached its present size.
-On the other hand, if it had been greater by a part in a million, the universe would have expanded too rapidly for stars and planets to form."  ~ Stephen Hawking
+On the other hand, if it had been greater by a part in a million, the universe would have expanded too rapidly for stars and planets to form."  ~ Stephen W Hawking

 Thank you for visiting my page.
 Feel free to connect with me to discuss ideas, research, or potential collaborations.
 Together, let's unravel the mysteries of the universe.